gvegayon/appliedsnar/docs/part-01-04-ergms.md

 ## -4.734
 ```

-So what happened here!
+So what happened here?
 We got a warning.
-It turns out that our network has loops (didn't thought about it before!).
+It turns out that our network has loops (didn't think about it before!).
 Let's take a look at that with the `which_loop` function

 ```r